envmetagen/metabinkit/README.md

 [info] binning at species level
 [info] excluding 11279 entries with pident below 99 [info] applying top threshold of 100
-[info] binned 980 sequences at species level
+[info] binned 72 sequences at species level
 [info] binning at genus level
-[info] excluding 10289 entries with pident below 97 [info] applying top threshold of 100
+[info] excluding 8918 entries with pident below 97 [info] applying top threshold of 100
-[info] binned 990 sequences at genus level
+[info] binned 24 sequences at genus level
 [info] binning at family level
-[info] excluding 9858 entries with pident below 95 [info] applying top threshold of 100
+[info] excluding 8187 entries with pident below 95 [info] applying top threshold of 100
-[info] binned 431 sequences at family level
+[info] binned 75 sequences at family level
 [info] binning at higher-than-family level
-[info] excluding 8565 entries with pident below 90 [info] applying top threshold of 100
+[info] excluding 5937 entries with pident below 90 [info] applying top threshold of 100
-[info] binned 1293 sequences at higher than family level [info] Total number of binned 3694 sequences
+[info] binned 119 sequences at higher than family level [info] Total number of binned 290 sequences
-[info] not binned 8565 sequences
+[info] not binned 1211 sequences
 [info] Complete.
-12259 hits from 12259 queries processed in 1.84 mins.
+12259 hits from 1501 queries processed in 1.69 mins.
 [info]
-Note: If none of the alignments for a query passed the binning thresholds, the results will be NA for all levels (if --no_mbk option was used).
-By default, when --no_mbk parameter is used, if the binning fails the following codes are used to explain the motive:
+Note: By default, if a taxon cannot be assigned at a given taxonomic level the following codes are used to explain the motive:
 - mbk:bl-S,mbk:bl-G,mbk:bl-F - taxid blacklisted at species, genus or family (respectively)
 - mbk:nb-thr - pident was below the threshold
-- mbk:nb-lca - unable to find a lowest common ancestor
+- mbk:nb-lca - the lowest common ancestor was above this taxonomic level
-- mbk:tnf - the taxid was not found in the taxonomy database
+- mbk:tnf - the taxid was not found in the taxonomy database If --no_mbk option was used the codes will be NA

-[info] binned table written to out0.short.bins.tsv [info] information stats written to out0.short.bins.info.tsv [info] Versions info written to out0.short.bins.versions.txt [info] Binning complete in 1.87 min
+[info] binned table written to out0.short.bins.tsv [info] information stats written to out0.short.bins.info.tsv [info] Versions info written to out0.short.bins.versions.txt [info] Binning complete in 1.72 min
 ```

 view results